Snapchat/KeyDB-docs/docs/security.md

-While KeyDB does not try to implement Access Control, it provides a tiny layer of authentication that is optionally turned on editing the **redis.conf** file.
+While KeyDB does not try to implement Access Control, it provides a tiny layer of authentication that is optionally turned on editing the **keydb.conf** file.

 When the authorization layer is enabled, KeyDB will refuse any query by unauthenticated clients.
 A client can authenticate itself by sending the **AUTH** command followed by the password.

-The password is set by the system administrator in clear text inside the redis.conf file.
+The password is set by the system administrator in clear text inside the keydb.conf file.
 It should be long enough to prevent brute force attacks for two reasons:

 * KeyDB is very fast at serving queries.
 Many passwords per second can be tested by an external client.
-* The KeyDB password is stored inside the **redis.conf** file and inside the client configuration, so it does not need to be remembered by the system administrator, and thus it can be very long.
+* The KeyDB password is stored inside the **keydb.conf** file and inside the client configuration, so it does not need to be remembered by the system administrator, and thus it can be very long.

 The goal of the authentication layer is to optionally provide a layer of redundancy.
 If firewalling or any other system implemented to protect KeyDB